-The PMU is distributed across each clock domain with software visible event counters in each clock domain.
+The PMU is distributed across each clock domain.
+Each clock domain contains software-visible event counters.

 Within each clock domain, events are generated from several potential sources and multiplexed onto internal 8-bit event busses.
 These internal buses are in turn routed to the central set of software visible PMU counters for that clock domain.
 Each performance event counter has a corresponding set of shadow snapshot registers to permit all counters to be sampled simultaneously and then read out in series.